 Instances may arise where an applicant must return all or part of the awarded funding to the Program.
-The Program is responsible for recapturing duplicative funds; funds awarded to applicants who become non-compliant, as well as funds from applicants that have been identified as receiving a potential overpayment.
-All applicant files will be reviewed and reconciled for accuracy to ensure DOB did not occur and that applicants are in compliance with Program requirements and federal guidelines.
+The Program is responsible for recapturing duplicative funds, funds awarded to applicants who become non-compliant applicants, as well as and funds from applicants that have been identified as receiving a who potentially received an overpayment.
+All applicant files will be reviewed and reconciled for accuracy to ensure DOB did not occur and that applicants are in compliance complies with Program requirements and federal guidelines.
 If an applicant has been identified as receiving a potential overpayment, the Program will document the amount and basis for the repayment in writing via a Repayment Notification.